gabrieldansereau/ms_downscaling_metawebs/README.md

 the probability of occurrence of each species at every site obtained in the species distribution models.
-For network composition, we assembled a site-by-interaction matrix with the localized probability of interaction at every site given by the downscaled metaweb (therefore 970,698 sites by 3,108 interactions with defined probabilities in the metaweb).
+For network composition, we assembled a site-by-interaction matrix with the localized probability of interaction at every site given by the downscaled metaweb (therefore, 970,698 sites by 3,108 interactions with defined probabilities in the metaweb).
 We applied the Hellinger transformation on both matrices and computed the LCBD values from the total variance in the matrices [@Legendre2013BetDiv].
 High LCBD values indicate